zxymark221/research_habits/tools_and_habbits.md

     - Install your own package: go to the folder where the code for this package is (where `setup.py` is) and then use `pip install -e .`
     - See all existing packages in the env: `conda list`
     - Exist the environment: `conda deactivate`
+    - Remove an environment: `conda remove -n xxx --all`

   - Share your Conda environment